MyPureCloud/developer-center-blog/source/2022-07-29-intro-aws-eventbridge/index.md

 To set up this example, use **CX as Code** and Hashicorp Terraform to install all the configurations.
 The following procedures take you through these steps for setting up the integration:

 ### Set up Genesys Cloud Amazon EventBridge integration
 To create the Amazon EventBridge integration in Genesys Cloud, use the **CX as Code** [genesyscloud_integration (Resource)](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest/docs/resources/integration "Goes to the genesyscloud_integration (Resource) page") on the Terraform website.
 However, the `genesyscloud_integration` is a general-purpose resource for setting up any Genesys Cloud integration.
-Each integration requires specialized metadata.
+Each integration needs specialized metadata.
 A simplified format of the integration setup using a Terraform remote module is available in the [Genesys Cloud DevOps repository](git::https://github.com/GenesysCloudDevOps/aws-event-bridge-module.git?ref=main "Goes to Genesys Cloud DevOps repository") in GitHub.
 The  configuration for Genesys Cloud EventBridge remote module is as follows:

 ```
 module "AwsEventBridgeIntegration" {